Material received from Russell Hoban in 1966.

 This collection is protected by the Copyright Law of the United States (Title 17, U. S. Code).
 Reproductions can be made only if they are to be used for "private study, scholarship, or research."
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials, other than that noted above.

 Russell Conwell Hoban was born February 4, 1925 in Lansdale, Pennsylvania.
 From the age of five he drew and sketched a great deal.
-His older sister, Tana, who became a successful illustrator, strongly influenced him.
+His older sister, Tana, who became a successful photographer and children's book author, strongly influenced him.
 He entered Temple University but dropped out after five weeks.
 He attended the Graphic Sketch Club in Philadelphia, where he met his future wife, Lillian Aberman, and the Philadelphia Museum School of Industrial Art from 1941-1943.
 Serving in the U.S. Army from 1943 to 1945, he took part in the Italian campaign and received the Bronze Star.

 Lillian Aberman Hoban was born May 18, 1925 in Philadelphia, Pennsylvania, where she spent her childhood.
 She attended the Museum School and Hanya Holm School of Dance.
 Even as a child Lillian wanted to illustrate children's books, and at age fourteen she enrolled in classes at the Graphic Sketch Club.
 Later, she won a scholarship to art school and majored in illustration.